ethereum-optimism/optimism/specs/fault-proof.md

-The server may limit `read` results artificially to only a small amount of bytes at a time, even though the full pre-image is ready: this is expected regular IO protocol, and the client will just have to continue to read the small results at a timme, until 0 bytes are read, indicating EOF.
+The server may limit `read` results artificially to only a small amount of bytes at a time, even though the full pre-image is ready: this is expected regular IO protocol, and the client will just have to continue to read the small results at a time, until 0 bytes are read, indicating EOF.
 This enables the server to serve e.g. at most 32 bytes at a time or align reads with VM memory structure, to limit the amount of VM state that changes per syscall instruction,